 What Laws Apply in the State of Maryland Related to Marital Agreements

-Both prenuptial and postnuptial agreements will be enforced in Maryland provided they are valid contracts.
+Both prenuptial and postnuptial agreements will be enforced provided they are valid contracts.
 Maryland Family Law Code Section 11-101 addresses alimony and makes clear that “If a final disposition as to alimony has been made in an agreement between the parties, the court is bound by that agreement as the agreement relates to alimony.”

 Code Section 3-205 of Maryland Trusts and Estates law also indicates a surviving spouse can waive the right of election before or after marriage by an agreement or a signed waiver.
 Unless the waiver has language to the contrary, an agreement providing a waiver in the property or estate of a current or future spouse, or a waiver signed in anticipation of separation or divorce, is a waiver not only of an elective share of property but also of the right to family allowances.

-Maryland has declined to adopt the Uniform Premarital Agreement Act (UPAA), which has been adopted by 27 other states.
+The state has declined to adopt the Uniform Premarital Agreement Act (UPAA), which has been adopted by 27 other states.
 However, like other locations throughout the U.S., an agreement will not be enforced if it was made under conditions of duress or was entered into based on material misrepresentations, fraud, or material misstatements.

 A Maryland marital agreements lawyer is here and ready to provide you with invaluable assistance if you are considering entering into an agreement with your spouse.
 Call today to learn more.